-14The self-selection into this alternative pathway to teaching is also shaped by the expected prestige, earnings, and teacher training institutions, adequately screening applicants for teaching jobs is crucial.
+Hiring for teaching positions.
+How education systems attract and select teachers is probably the most important process shaping the stock of teachers.
+The lack of selectivity in teacher education in Latin America has led to an excess supply of potential teachers (Bruns and Luque 2014).
+The pool of candidates for teaching positions is even larger, as individuals who hold a non-teaching degree can also apply for teaching jobs, although with some restrictions.
+Appendix Table A.1 shows that 33 percent of tertiary-educated teachers in Latin America have a non-teaching degree.14 Given the excess supply of teachers, and the low quality of education granted by many teacher training institutions, adequately screening applicants for teaching jobs is crucial.
 As teachers in public schools are civil servants with job tenure, hiring mistakes are difficult to reverse.
-Candidates for teaching positions are typically screened on academic credentials and work experience (Elacqua et al., 2018), even though these characteristics are weakly related to effectiveness in teaching (Hanushek and Rivkin, 2010; Rockoff et al., 2011).
+Candidates for teaching positions are typically screened on academic credentials and work experience (Elacqua et al. 2018), even though these characteristics are weakly related to effectiveness in teaching (Hanushek and Rivkin 2010; Rockoff et al. 2011).
 Opacity over the availability of specific vacancies and wide discretion by education officials over the selection of applicants was considered the norm in most countries.
-Although it is difficult to identify an effective teacher at the point of entry, there is evidence that teacher effectiveness is related to teachers' cognitive skills (Jacob et al., 2018; Hanushek et al., 2019).
+Although it is difficult to identify an effective teacher at the point of entry, there is evidence that teacher effectiveness is related to teachers' cognitive skills (Jacob et al. 2018; Hanushek et al. 2019).
 Over the last decade, several Latin American countries have started to implement merit-based competitions to recruit new teachers using competency tests (for example Colombia, Ecuador, Mexico, and Peru).
 Estrada (2019) finds that the implementation of this procedure to hire teachers in Mexico led to higher student learning.

 Continuing in the teaching profession.
-Since teaching skills are also acquired during the first years on the job (Hanushek and Rivkin, 2010), screening at the point of entry into the teaching career is necessary but not sufficient.
-Although most OECD countries have probationary periods for novice teachers, these are rare in Latin America (Bruns and Luque, 2014).15 Removing lowperforming teachers later in their career is even harder, as most teachers work in the public sector and cannot be easily fired.
-It should be noted, however, that a growing number of Latin American countries are reforming their education systems to limit the job security of poorly performing teachers (Bruns and Luque, 2014).
+Since teaching skills are also acquired during the first years on the job (Hanushek and Rivkin 2010), screening at the point of entry into the teaching career is necessary but not sufficient.
+Although most OECD countries have probationary periods for novice teachers, these are rare in Latin America (Bruns and Lugue 2014).15 Removing low-performing teachers later in their career is even harder, as most teachers work in the public sector and cannot be easily fired.
+It should be noted, however, that a growing number of Latin American countries are reforming their education systems to limit the job security of poorly performing teachers (Bruns and Lugue 2014).
 In addition to the mechanisms for firing low-performing teachers, the skill composition of the teacher pool is also determined by which teachers decide to leave the profession (or stay).
 Working conditions, pay, and opportunities for professional development will likely have an impact on teacher attrition, particularly in the case of high-skilled teachers who may have more attractive outside options.16 Selection is not the only channel that shapes the skills profile of teachers.
 Throughout their careers, teachers can acquire skills through work experience and training.
-Although there is evidence that teachers acquire teaching-specific skills during their first few years of experience (Hanushek and Rivkin, 2010), and participate frequently in in-service training (Popova et al., 2018), there is no evidence on whether they accumulate more or fewer cognitive skills than other professionals.
+Although there is evidence that teachers acquire teaching-specific skills during their first few years of experience (Hanushek and Rivkin 2010), and participate frequently in in-service training (Popova et al. 2018), there is no evidence on whether they accumulate more or fewer cognitive skills than other professionals.